 |CHM6031: Advanced Topics in Chemistry 1 (30 credits)||

 This lecture module is designed to give you a choice between a wide variety of topics within chemistry.
 These lecture segments will push your understanding from fundamental to advanced level, bringing you up to date with the latest developments in the field.
-The following are examples of the topics offered, and you choose four from each semester to be assessed on.
+The following are examples of the topics offered, and you choose three from each semester to be assessed on.

 |CHM6032: Advanced Topics in Chemistry 2 (30 credits)||

 Like CHM6031, this lecture module aims to offer you a wide choice of topics from across the breadth of chemistry, developing your understanding of chemistry beyond BSc level.
-The following are examples of the topics typically offered, and you choose 4 from each semester to be assessed on.
+The following are examples of the topics typically offered, and you choose three from each semester to be assessed on.

 |CHM6405: MSc(Res) Chemistry Research Project (120 credits)||